kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/infra-machinepool.md

 ### All resources: `APIVersion` field value

 In Kubernetes `APIVersion` is a combination of API group and version.
-Special consideration MUST applies to both API group and version for all the resources Cluster API interacts with.
+Special consideration MUST apply to both API group and version for all the resources Cluster API interacts with.

 #### All resources: API group